A Secure Full-Duplex Wireless Circulator enabled by Non-Reciprocal Beyond-Diagonal RIS: Introduction

 \item Unlike existing studies that neglect structural scattering, which represents specular reflection caused by the BD-RIS when inactive, we adopt a physics-compliant model that incorporates structural scattering.
 This model effectively demonstrates the consistent superiority of NR-BD-RIS over R-BD-RIS and D-RIS in terms of sum-rate performance.

-\item We formulate an all-user sum-rate maximization problem for the NR-BD-RIS-enabled FD wireless circulator.
-The problem involves optimizing precoders, combiners of FD users, and the scattering matrix of the BD-RIS, using an iterative optimization approach.
+\item We formulate an sum-rate maximization problem for the NR-BD-RIS-enabled FD wireless circulator.
+The problem involves optimizing precoders, combiners of FD UEs, and the scattering matrix of the BD-RIS, using an iterative optimization approach.
 Specifically, a block coordinate descent (BCD) framework is adopted to iteratively optimize all variables, while the scattering matrix is optimized using the penalty dual decomposition (PDD) method.
-Compared to \cite{liu2024non}, this approach is designed for the FD wireless circulator scenario, incorporates all-user sum-rate maximization, and effectively handles symmetry, asymmetry, and diagonality constraints.
+Compared to \cite{liu2024non}, this approach is designed for the FD wireless circulator scenario, incorporates the specific sum-rate maximization problem, and effectively handles symmetry, asymmetry, and diagonality constraints.

 \item We demonstrate the unique benefit of NR-BD-RIS in effectively supporting more than two impinging and reflecting directions, which cannot be achieved by R-BD-RIS and conventional D-RIS.
-This unique feature enables the secure FD wireless circulator, facilitating one-way communication among multiple FD users.
-This benefit is validated through simulation results, which show that NR-BD-RIS consistently outperforms R-BD-RIS and D-RIS in terms of all-user sum-rate performance.
+This unique feature enables the secure FD wireless circulator, facilitating one-way communication among multiple FD UEs.
+This benefit is validated through simulation results, which show that NR-BD-RIS consistently outperforms R-BD-RIS and D-RIS in terms of sum-rate and sum secrecy rate performances.
 This performance gain is attributed to the additional degree of freedom provided by non-reciprocity, which breaks channel reciprocity.
-The performance gain of NR-BD-RIS increases with the number of RIS elements, the group size of the BD-RIS, the number of antennas at each FD user, and the number of FD users.
-Additionally, structural scattering enhances sum-rate performance by increasing channel gain. {The power of signals from other FD users and the beampatterns are analyzed to demonstrate the secure transmission capability of the proposed system.}
+The performance gain of NR-BD-RIS increases with the number of RIS elements, the group size of the BD-RIS, the number of antennas at each FD UE, and the number of FD UEs.
+Additionally, structural scattering enhances sum-rate performance by increasing channel gain. {The sum secrecy rate in the presence of internal and external EVEs, power of eavesdropping signals and the beampatterns are analyzed to demonstrate the secure transmission capability of the proposed system.}

 \end{enumerate}